UNESCO World Heritage

 The flight from Da Nang is scheduled to arrive in Bangkok’s Suvarnabhumi Airport by 3:30 pm.
 Your return flight home therefore should allow time for any possible delay, and depart at night.
 If not possible, you can spend the night at an airport hotel and leave the next morning.

-**Please note the above itinerary is a brief sample only, with daily shooting schedules subject to change.
-A fully detailed itinerary and 40-page information kit concerning traveling for photography in Southeast Asia will be sent to all registered participants approximately 100 days prior to tour start date.
+*Please note the above itinerary is only a brief.
+A 30+ page detailed schedule and information kit concerning traveling for photography in Southeast Asia will be sent to all participants approximately 100 days prior to tour start date.